-This contribution greatly gained from the fact that Harald Ehrl knew E. Klee personally and Patricia Engel was involved in conservation in Vienna from 1979 on and knows many details about the evolution of the profession from her own experience with people E. Klee had personal communication with.18 It also suggests a way forward for this particular collection that can be followed by anyone interested in the topic and a best practice that can be applied to similar collections.
-Specific measure of each element of the book and a proper description help reveal certain workshops' or bookbinders' traditions.
-An ideal arrangement would be that the results of such surveys are fed directly into Ligatus19 database, which would allow for comparisons of data with a large number of other data concerning bound books.
+This contribution greatly gained from the fact that Harald Ehrl knew E. Klee personally and Patricia Engel was involved in conservation in Vienna from 1979 on and knows many details about the evolution of the profession from her own experience with people E. Klee had personal communication with.
+It also suggests a way forward for this particular collection that can be followed by anyone interested in the topic and a best practice that can be applied to similar collections.
+Specific measure of each element of the book and a description proper help reveal certain

-17 We found also some photos showing her own workshop at St. Florian Abbey.
+&lt;sup>17 We found also some photos showing her own workshop at St. Florian Abbey.